gaycoderprincess/FlatOutW32BGMTool/README.md

 - `-import_deletions` - Deletes surfaces and props that have been deleted from an .fbx file, usage: `FlatOutW32Tool_gcp.exe (w32 filename) (fbx filename) -import_deletions`

 ## BGM Arguments
+- `-create_fo1_bgm` - Exports an .fbx into a FlatOut 1 car bgm
+- `-create_fo2_bgm` - Exports an .fbx into a FlatOut 2 car bgm
+- `-create_fouc_bgm` - Exports an .fbx into a FlatOut: Ultimate Carnage car bgm
 - `-export_fbx` - Exports the car into a viewable .fbx file
 - `-export_bgm` - Exports car into a .bgm file (this should yield an identical file if there are no additional arguments, if it doesn't then file a bug report!)
 - `-export_text` - Exports the car into a human-readable text file